WebOrigami/docs/src/eg/builtins.md

 ## help([name])

-Displays this page, showing the documentation for the command with the indicated name.
+Displays this page, showing the documentation for the built-in function with the indicated name.

 <a name="http"></a>